 A successful addition can dramatically improve your lifestyle – and the value of your home.
 Whether you’re based in the town or country, there’s a solution to suit every property.
 Here wall-to-wall modern glazing at the back of this rear extension completely opens up the kitchen-diner-living room to the garden.
 Continuous stone flooring inside and out link the interior to the outside space.
 Adding a conservatory or orangery to the back of a period property may require planning permission.

 You will also have to consider the location.
-The best planned conservatory will capitalise on views of your garden.
+The best planned conservatory will capitalize on views of your garden.
 Do you need storage?
-If so, then an orangery style with more wallspace will be more practical then a fully-glazed construction.
+If so, then an orangery style with more wall space will be more practical then a fully-glazed construction.
 For larger open plan spaces, roof lanterns placed above separate eating and kitchen areas add definition.

 What are the types of conservatory available?

-Whether you choose to call it a glasshouse, garden room or conservatory there is a range of styles and design features to choose from.
+Whether you choose to call it a conservatory or orangery there is a range of styles and design features to choose from.
+What you pick should ideally reflect your house style.

-The quintessential conservatory design features a pitched roof with ornate ridges and facetted front, like a bay window.
+The quintessential Victorian house style bleeds into conservatory design, with features such as a pitched roof with ornate ridges and facetted front, like a bay window.

 Often square or rectangular, the early 20th century conservatory is less ornate than Victorian styles with a flat sometimes pedimented front and more useable floor space.

-The classic orangery combines stone or timber walls and corners with tall windows and a flat roof with glazed roof lantern.
+The classic orangery combines stone or timber walls and corners with tall windows and a flat roof with glass skylight.

-Sometimes referred to as a sun room, the simplest shape with a single-sloped roof and usually the longer wall adjoining the house.
+The simplest shape with a single-sloped roof and the longer wall adjoining the house.
 Can be useful for filling in corners and to avoid taking up too much space in a small garden design.

 A vertical and front and steeply pitched roof that can be plain or ornamented.
 The design creates a generous ceiling height.